d1mnewz/interviews/README.md

 * Design an Instagram
 * SOLID
 * What are GoF design patterns?
 Why should you care?
+* What is the difference between IoC and service locator?
 * Name a few anti-patterns
 * What is MVC?
 Explain it using ASP.NET example.
 Define responsibilities.
 * What is MVVM?
 Define responsibilities for each component.